cacticrown/monogame-splashscreens/README.md

 # MonoGame Splashscreens

-A community-made collection of splash screens and images you can use in your games to give more recognition to MonoGame — because Unity is garbage.
+An **unoffical** and community-made collection of splash screens and images you can use in your games to give more recognition to MonoGame - because Unity is garbage.

 ## 📂 Structure
 - `splashscreens/` → Fullscreen images